mgchris/CocoaHTTPServerExpress/README.md

 ### CocoaPods

-1. Add Expecta to your project's `Podfile`:
+1. Add CocoaHTTPServerExpress to your project's `Podfile`:

 	```ruby
 	target :MyApp do